-In order to assist students with the time and space barriers frequently encountered by working adults, the Human Services Program offers the curriculum in an accelerated delivery system that includes both hybrid (a combination of on-campus and distance delivery) and on-line courses.
+To assist students with the time and space barriers frequently encountered by working adults, the Human Services Program offers the curriculum in an accelerated delivery format that includes both hybrid (a combination of on-campus and distance delivery) and on-line courses.
 The hybrid courses meet two hours a week for fourteen weeks.
 One course meets from 5:30 - 7:30 pm.
 It is linked with a second course scheduled from 7:45-9:45pm.
 These courses are supplemented with Blackboard.
-A student can use this system to complete two courses coming to campus one night per week or four courses coming two nights per week.
-The second accelerated delivery format is on-line courses.
+A student can use this format to complete two courses while attending one night per week or four courses while attending two nights per week.
+The second accelerated delivery format consists of online courses.